 Step 1: Setting Up Your Flask Project

-Create a new project folder and navigate into it:
+Create a new project folder and navigate into it from your terminal:

 mkdir flask_app